The History of Magnetic Therapy

 During the 1980’s and 90's there was a significant body of research establishing the therapeutic benefits of pulsed electromagnetic fields (PEMF).
-There was credible research on the benefits of flexible magnetic sheets containing multipolar features that produced non-uniform or inhomogeneous magnetic fields.
+There was credible research on the benefits of flexible rubber magnets such as Bioflex, containing multipolar features that produced non-uniform or inhomogeneous magnetic fields.
 At the same time a large research project lead by neurologists Dr Robert Holcomb and Dr Michael McLean at Vanderbilt Medical University established credible pier reviewed research into the therapeutic effect of quadrapolar magnets.

 It is unfortunate that large quantities of common bipolar magnets have been sold to an unsuspecting public piggy backing off credible research.
-Since bipolar magnets have only minor therapeutic effects at best, this has certainly tainted other credible medical devices such as Q magnets.
+Misleading claims were made regarding differences between the magnetic field from the north and south poles.
+Since bipolar magnets have only minor therapeutic effects at best, this has certainly tainted other credible medical devices such as Q Magnets.

 Magnets were used and studied by some of the great doctors of yesteryear including the 16th century doctor William Gilbert who was president of the Royal College of Physicians and personal physician to Queen Elizabeth I. In fact Gilbert wrote what is widely regarded as the beginning of modern science and electricity, a book called De Magnete.